wp-plugins/flyzoo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo Chat - Chat with your visitors with a sleek and powerful live chat platform!
+Flyzoo Live Chat - Chat with your visitors with an eye-catching and powerful live chat platform!